AshE127/valentine-invites/README.md

 - **Recipient Name** - Appears in "Will you be my Valentine, [Name]?"
 - **Seal Initials** - 2-3 letters on the wax seal
-- **Profile Photo** - Replace the default emoji with a personal photo
 - **Event Date** - When is your Valentine's date?
 - **Event Title** - What are you planning?
 - **Event Location** - Where will it be?